 - 1. Identify the most appropriate linguistic realization types for each of the identified information types.
 This concerns the morphological level including the terminological level, the syntactic level and the semantic level. - 2.
 Identify the linguistic support utilities, i.e. mHLT, which should be employed by the information providers and the information producers for the acquisition, the production and the translation of information objects, mainly information management utilities, linguistic proofing tools and translation support utilities, and by information consumers for the fulfillment of a service task, mainly retrieval tools and translation gisting tools to support translation on demand. - 3.
-Identify the relationships between linguistic realization types to ensure the appropriate SGML (XML) specification (cf. above). - 4.
+Identify the relationships between linguistic realization types to ensure the appropriate SGML/XML specification (cf. above). - 4.
 Specify the linguistic information space to allow for an appropriate semantic clustering of the language objects and thus the information objects (cf. above). - 5.
 Eliminate redundancies in the specification. - 6.
 Define the entire linguistic space associated to each information object, which is the linguistic gene program of a service information object.
 At a later stage this gene program will be used for learning capabilities (cf. below).

-The combination of both methods, the structuring of information according to business processes and to content semantics, permits the optimal integration of information technology (IT) and mHLT, which still is a step that (automotive) industry has to fulfill.
+The combination of both methods, the structuring of information according to business constructs (process-like elements and data-like elements combined to complete/whole information elements) and to content semantics (language constructs), permits the optimal integration of information technology (IT) and mHLT, which still is a step that (automotive) industry has to fulfil (cf. above).
+This approach is very close to an ideal information dissemination and assimilation paradigm that should enable and facilitate